James Skoufis

 James Skoufis (born October 18, 1987) is an American politician of the Democratic Party currently representing the 42nd District of the New York State Senate since 2023.
 Skoufis previously represented the 39th District prior to redistricting from 2019 to 2022.

 Skoufis began his political career on the Woodbury town board in Orange County.
 In 2012 he was elected to the New York State Assembly, becoming its youngest member at 25.
 He was re-elected in 2014 and 2016.
+He ran for Chair of the Democratic National Committee in the 2025 chairmanship election.

 Background

 Skoufis was born in Flushing, Queens in 1987, the son of a Greek immigrant.
 His family moved north to the town of Woodbury in the Hudson Valley in 1995.
 He graduated from Monroe-Woodbury High School in 2005.
-He went on to earn a bachelor's degree summa cum laude from The George Washington University and a masters from Columbia University.
+He has a bachelor's degree from The George Washington University and a masters from Columbia University.
+Skoufis worked at Amerigard Alarm & Security Corporation and was on the Woodbury Town Board.

-Before his time in the state legislature, Skoufis was a project manager at an electronic security firm and a member of the Woodbury Town Board.
-On the Town Board, Skoufis distinguished himself in the wake of Hurricane Irene by leading the local relief effort and helping affected families with food, shelter, and financial assistance.

-Skoufis married his wife Hillary at Manhattan's The Pierre in May 2017.
-They welcomed their first child in 2021.
-He has one sibling, a sister.